davemgj84/sapphire/planning/README.md

   - Ancient Relic Saaphire Monkey - Legend?
 Myth?
   - Impending Doom?
 Returning the Relic to its complete state will save the planet
-  - We find sections of the Gem - 3 pieces total
+  - We find sections of the Gem - 3 shards total
   - Once collected they magically become one again
   - We now must return the whole sapphire to the monkey